secoda/gitbook/integrations/data-visualization-tools/power-bi/README.md

 * Fill form in the required information:
   * Search for `Secoda` as member and select **Secoda** entry
-  * Permission - select "Viewer" or "Contributor"&#x20;
+  * Permission - select "Viewer" or "Contributor"
   * Click **Add** button to add
   * Click **Close** button to confirm